mozilla-services/heka/docs/source/getting_started.rst

 	priority = ["^Index"]

-The `parser_type` option above tells Heka that each record will be delimited by a one character token, in this case the default token `/n`.
+The `parser_type` option above tells Heka that each record will be delimited by a one character token, in this case the default token `\n`.
 If our files were delimited by a different character we could use a `delimiter` option to specify an alternate.
 (For log files where a single record spans multiple lines, we can use `parser_type = "regexp"` and then provide a regular